heharkon/cmd_ada/README.md

-# Ada_Cmd
+# Cmd_ada

-Ada_Cmd is a simple command shell UI package for Ada applications, inspired by the Python `cmd` module.
+Cmd_ada is a simple command shell UI package for Ada applications, inspired by the Python `cmd` module.
 It is kind of the simplest interactive form of UI one can imagine.
 Currently, this package is much, much more simpler in it's functionalities, compared to the Python counterpart.

 ## Usage